Active Probes

 Infineon DAP/DAPE II

-Infineon DAP/DAPE II Active Probe enables the debugging, tracing and testing of Infineon’s AURIX™ microcontroller family including new TC4xx.
+Infineon DAP/DAPE II Active Probe enables the debugging, tracing and testing of Infineon’s Aurix™ microcontroller family including the new TC4xx.
 It supports the DAP debug interface operating at their maximum frequency.
 Its small and compact hardware size allows for connecting to a target microcontroller in a confined space as far as 10 m away.

 Infineon DAP/DAPE Active Probe